Inria-NERV/Network-Control/lowdim-controllability-brain-networks/figures_low_dim_control/README.md

 Some scripts use large files that aggregate results obtained on N=6134 subjects.
-To reproduce those results, 4 additional files need to be included in this path.
+To reproduce those figures, 4 additional files need to be included in this path.
 They can be shared upon request.

 List of the files:
 bigTensor_results_target9nets_on_6134_subjects.mat